gemc/home/_documentation/geometry.md

 within a system directory.

-# How to build native Geant4 Volumes
+# Quickstart: build native Geant4 Volumes

-To build native geant4 volumes  the [sci-g](https://github.com/gemc/sci-g) python api is used.
-It provides a set of functions and templates to build the geant4 volumes[^1].
+To build native geant4 volumes a set of functions and templates to build the geant4 volumes[^1] can be used.

-To following will display the code to build a volume, for example a G4Box of 30x40x50 cm:
+To following will display the code, shown below, to build a volume, for example a G4Box of 30x40x50 cm:

 ```python
 scigTemplate.py -gv G4Box  -gvp '30 40 50 cm'
 ```

-This will log on screen the code below:

 <script src="https://gist.github.com/maureeungaro/abd7d5efbae00a61107e4b210eff1dd8.js"></script>